 What is the Mediterranean Diet?

-With more than half a century of recognition behind it, the Mediterranean Diet is one of the most well-researched dietary patterns.
-Despite being called a “diet,” this way of eating is not designed particularly for weight loss.
+With more than half a century of recognition, the Mediterranean diet is one of the most well-researched dietary patterns.
+Despite being called a “diet,” it doesn’t fit your typical definition of “diet.” .
+It’s not restrictive and it doesn’t come with a ton of hard-and-fast rules.
 Instead, it’s based on the traditional foods eaten in the countries surrounding the Mediterranean Sea.

 Contrary to popular belief, the Mediterranean diet is not synonymous with Greek food.
 Though some of the original research was done in Greece and Crete, this way of eating is common throughout the Mediterranean.
 Whether you’re in south Italy or Spain, Lebanon, or Tunisia, you will find many elements of the traditional Mediterranean way of eating, such as olive oil, chickpeas, grapes, and lemons.